tom-doerr/codex.fish/README.md

 To use this plugin you need to get access to OpenAI's [Codex API](https://openai.com/blog/openai-codex/).

+## Improved Version
+There's a fork of this repo called [fish-ai](https://github.com/Realiserad/fish-ai).
+It has many more features and supports more language models, so you should probably use [fish-ai](https://github.com/Realiserad/fish-ai) instead of the version in this repo.

 ## How do I install it?
 1. Install the OpenAI package.
 ```